This question has haunted us since the dawn of time.

 People hate hearing this; it shocks them and offends them greatly.
 “If there is no such thing as a bad person then who the hell was Adolf Hitler, Charles Manson and Mao Zedong?
 What were they … angels?”
 Such an argument is understandable and common, but misguided and a product of our black/white, either/or way of reasoning.

 Certainly these dictators and mass murderers were cold, callous, cruel, selfish, wicked and vile, and it would give us great satisfaction to see them severely punished, but the same reasoning we use against them (“they are BAD people”) was used by them against the people they terrorized (“they are BAD, they are not real humans, they are unworthy”).

-Thus as Sol pointed out in a previous article:
+Thus as Sol pointed out in an article on morality:

 Once we’ve morally assessed someone, any form of disdain, or even cruelty, can be rationalized (social alienation, bullying, torture, wars, etc.)

 We might think that we are “good” people who deserve the best in life, but then other people might believe we are “bad” people who deserve to be punished.
 So who is right?
 Us?
 Them?
 Who makes the final judgment and why?
 Which subjective opinion is more correct?
 And even if you prove yourself to be a good person, are you really 100% good?